Blog Tours: The Complete Guide To Virtual Book Tour Success

 Get you more book reviews

-Getting a professional book review from a respected source shows other readers why they might enjoy your book and what is good about it.
+Getting a professional book review from a respected source helps readers decide to buy your book.

 This kind of review often convinces new readers to buy your book far more than an Amazon review because they’ve already come to trust the opinion of the blog they follow.